Computer and email security

 Trojans are programs that pretend to be innocent but are in fact harmful to your PC.

 They are designed to trick you into installing them, for example by offering to scan your computer for viruses.

 Spyware is software that is designed to steal personal information.
 For example, it can monitor what you do online and then steal passwords or bank account details.

 Knowing how to protect your computer from online risks is the key to enjoying the internet.
 Let's find out what you can do to keep your computer safe.

 You can protect your computer from virus infections by installing anti-virus software.
 This protects your computer in two ways:

 - It scans all parts of your computer regularly for anything suspicious.

-- It monitors the files and programmes you use, as you use them.
+- It monitors the files and programs you use, as you use them.

 Anti-spyware software helps protect your computer against pop-ups, slow performance and security threats caused by spyware and other unwanted software.